 - 10. Click Apply to save the new configuration. - 11.
-Update the switch port information using the CXFS GUI or the cmgr command.
+Update the switch port information.
 Reenable fencing. - 12.
 Reboot Windows.

-For more information about using the CXFS GUI or the cmgr command to perform these tasks, see CXFS Administration Guide for SGI InfiniteStorage.
+For more information about using the CXFS GUI, the cxfs_admin command, or the cmgr command to perform these tasks, see CXFS Administration Guide for SGI InfiniteStorage.